yoophglup/yoophcoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the YooPhCoiN Core software, see http://www.YooPhCoin.tk (not registered as of yet)
+For more information, as well as an immediately useable, binary version of the YooPhCoiN Core software, see https://github.com/yoophglup/yoophcoin/

 License
 -------